Single vs. Twin Bed Size: What’s the Difference?

 Will my kids grow out of their single beds?

 It’s possible.
-Tall, lanky teenagers’ feet might start dangling over the bed sometime in high school.
+Tall, lanky teenagers’ feet might start dangling over the bed sometime in high school, unless they have a longer mattress for teenagers.
 However, the height of the average human is under six feet.
 That means, statistically speaking, your kids may never need a bed longer than a twin.

 Your own height is another good indicator of whether your child will outgrow their bed.
 If one or both parents are tall, you may be springing for a twin XL.
 If both parents are short, a twin XL likely won’t be necessary.
 It’s just a matter of genetics.